greglook/merkledag-server/README.md

 ### Nodes

 The node routes read blocks and attempt to interpret the data inside.
-Getting a node returns the metadata (such as encoding and links) as headers and the node content as the response body.
+Node resources include the id and size of the encoded block, the list of multicodec headers read from the block, and the encoded links and data if present.

 ```
 POST   /nodes/             Create a node by providing structured data.
-HEAD   /nodes/:id          Get the storage metadata, encoding, and links of a block without the content
 GET    /nodes/:id          Get the links and content of a node
 GET    /nodes/:id/:path*   Traverse link paths and return the final node.
 ```

-For example, getting a standard `/merkledag/v1` node would return an EDN body with a `Content-Type: application/vnd.merkledag.v1+edn` header.

 ### Refs